Neumi/open_echo/TUSS4470_shield_002/README.md

 > [!TIP]
 > Capacitors can be combined in parallel to achieve intermediate values.
 > For example, to support 150 kHz, both the 200 kHz and CUSTOM capacitors are used in parallel to produce the required total capacitance.
-> In board version 002, "Custom" is pre-selected to match the right capacitances <b/>together</b> with the 200kHz capacitors for 150kHz.
+> On board version 002, "Custom" is pre-selected to match the right capacitances <b/>together</b> with the 200kHz capacitors for 150kHz.

 Below is the electrical connection layout for the cINN and cFLT capacitors and jumpers:
 <img alt="TUSS4470 schematic" src="/documentation/images/schematic_TUSS4470.png">